 Victimized by Victim Support Advocates

 In my mid twenties, I was a shy, naïve, introverted, but equally idealistic young man.
-I had a steady job, but I was still finding out who I was and what I wanted out of life.
+I had a steady job (careers for INFJs), but I was still finding out who I was and what I wanted out of life.
 I decided that there was more to me than technology, and I started looking for a more human way to contribute to society than mere economic activity.

 Somehow, I found out about the work done by Victim Support, a volunteer organisation that helps victims of crime to recover from their experiences.
 They seemed a noble organisation, and volunteering my time to them seemed like a good way to do something positive for those for whom I felt empathy and compassion.
 So, I wandered down to the central police station (where their offices were co-located) and signed up.